PABannier/bark.cpp/README.md

 ## Description

 With `bark.cpp`, our goal is to bring **real-time realistic multilingual** text-to-speech generation to the community.
-Currently, I am focused on porting the [Bark](https://github.com/suno-ai/bark) model in C++.

 - [x] Plain C/C++ implementation without dependencies
 - [x] AVX, AVX2 and AVX512 for x86 architectures